nhayward/revpit/user/pages/02.editors/nicole-frail/bio.md

 **What hobbies do you have outside of writing and editing?**

-I own two new-ish small businesses and have three little boys under the age of eight, so I don't have many hobbies... but I do like to read, drink coffee, and play tabletop boardgames with my husband when I'm not on a deadline.
+I own two small businesses and have three little boys under the age of nine, so I don't have many hobbies... but I do like to read, drink coffee, and play tabletop boardgames with my husband when I'm not on a deadline.